shamohamin/expandable-lock-free-hashtable/README.md

 # expandable-lock-free-hashtable
 implementation of a concurrent probing hashtable.
-Each of this methods that have been implemented in this repository are linearizable.
+Each of this methods that have been implement ed in this repository are linearizable.

 - file alg_a.h: [A algorithm] Implements a concurrent hashtable that each slot has its lock (fine-grain locking approach).
 - file alg_b.h: [B algorithm] Implements fine-grain locking after finding a slot.